 - Spring MVC

 - SpringBoot

 - Jakarta EE 2.0-3.0

 - jQuery

+- Webforms for .NET applications 4.7 or later, written in C#

 Avoid use of thin JAR files

 Thin JAR files contain only application byte code.
 These files require special execution loaders to dynamically access dependencies for loading.
 If you upload a thin JAR file, Scan does not execute any of your application code.
 It cannot access the application dependencies for accurate scanning.